 You may be able to get a second or third harvest from a single stump.
 The regular crop of outdoor leaf lettuce can happen from May to October.
 You can get started harvesting at the beginning of June and continue until the first frost.

-After harvesting, you can store lettuce by wrapping in a wet cloth or damp paper towel.
-Ensure the towel isn't drenched in water and place the lettuce head inside a plastic bag.
+After harvesting, you can store lettuce by wrapping it in a wet cloth or damp paper towel.
+Ensure the towel isn’t drenched in water and place the lettuce head inside a plastic bag.
 You can store the packed lettuce in a refrigerator.

 How long does lettuce last?

 It all depends on the lettuce type and the way you have stored it.
 Head lettuce can last 1 to 3 weeks, whereas loose-leaf lettuce can last up to 10 days.
 Most other types of lettuce can last anywhere from 2 to 7 days in stable environments.

 Compared to other vegetables, lettuce lasts longer.
 You can improve the freshness of lettuce by cutting and storing it in a sealed container.

 But always pay attention to the overall texture of lettuce.
 If it appears to be wilting and generating a foul smell, it may be time to throw it out.

 How to keep lettuce fresh?

 Lettuce and other vegetables lose their freshness depending on their storage condition.
 The leading cause of lettuce and other vegetables losing their freshness is the generation of ethylene gas.
 This is produced as organic materials such as vegetables start to decay.

 You can improve the freshness of the outer leaves of lettuce by reducing the ethylene gas exposure to lettuce.
 You can reduce the external ethylene gas exposure by carefully sealing the lettuce in a plastic bag or container.